6X0S7/2001CW2/README.md

 **Database used is the exact copy submitted in CW1 report.**
 **CW1 report has detailed overview and code used.**
-**There is also a docker file attached to this GitHub repo.
+**There is also a docker image file of the database attached to this GitHub repo.
 Use it if you can.**

 📚 Detailed Overview
 Core Features